 Overview:

+The Method of Standard Additions is a quantitative analysis method which is often used when the sample of interest has multiple components that result in a matrix effect, where the additional components may either reduce or enhance the analyte absorbance signal.
+That results in significant errors in the analysis results.

+MOSA is commonly used to eliminate matrix effects from a measurement, since it is assumed that the matrix affects all of the solutions equally.
+Additionally, it is used to correct for the chemical phase separations performed in the extraction process.

 MOSA is performed by reading the experimental (in this case fluorescent) intensity of the unknown solution and then by measuring the intensity of the unknown with varying amounts of known standard added.
-The data are plotted as intensity vs. concentration of the standard added (the unknown itself, with no standard added, is plotted ON the y-axis).
+The data are plotted as fluorescence intensity vs. the amount of the standard added (the unknown itself, with no standard added, is plotted ON the y-axis).
 The Least Squares Line intersects the x-axis at the negative of the concentration of the unknown, as shown in Figure 1.

-This quantitative analysis method is often used when the sample has multiple components that result in a matrix effect, where the additional components may either reduce or enhance the analyte absorbance signal.
-That results in significant errors in the analysis results.

 Principles:

+In this experiment, the Method of Standard Additions (MOSA) is demonstrated as an analytical tool.
+MOSA is a procedure for the quantitative analysis of a species without the generation of a typical calibration curve.
+MOSA analysis is accomplished by measuring spectroscopic intensity before and after the addition of precise aliquots of a known standard solution of the analyte.

-One way to overcome the selectivity limitation is to study non-fluorescent species by reacting them in such a way as to form a fluorescent complex.
-This approach, which will be exploited in this lab, is commonly used in the investigation of metal ions.
+This experiment studies non-fluorescent species by reacting them in such a way as to form a fluorescent complex.
+This approach is commonly used in the investigation of metal ions.
 Aluminum ions (Al3+) will be determined by forming a complex with 8-hydroxyquinoline (8HQ).
 The Al3+ is precipitated by 8HQ from aqueous solution and then is extracted into chloroform; the fluorescence of the chloroform solution is measured and related to the concentration of the original Al3+ solution.
 Sensitivity in the part-per-million (ppm or g/mL) range is expected for this experiment.

 The reaction is